-- 1. Master's Degree Programme - 2.
-M.Sc.-Computer Science - 2.1 Programme's mission and objectives - 2.2 Relevance of the program with Mission and Goals - 2.3 Nature of prospective target group of learners - 2.4 Appropriateness of Programme to be conducted in ODL mode to acquire specific skills & competence - 2.5 Instructional Design - 2.6 Instructional Delivery Mechanism - 2.7 Procedure for admissions, curriculum transaction and evaluation - 2.8 Requirement of the laboratory support and Library Resources - 2.9 Cost estimate of the programme and the provisions - 2.10 Quality assurance mechanism and expected programme outcomes

-APPENDIX-I: Detailed Programme structure & syllabus

-APPENDIX-II: Guidelines for Research Project/Dissertation
+1. Master's Degree Programme 1 2.
+M.Sc. in Statistics & M. A. in Statistics 2.1 Programme's mission and objectives 2.2 Relevance of the program with Mission and Goals 2.3 Nature of prospective target group of learners 2.4 Appropriateness of Programme to be conducted in ODL mode to acquire specific skills & competence 2.5 Instructional Design 2.6 Instructional Delivery Mechanism 2.7 Procedure for admissions, curriculum transaction and evaluation 2.8 Requirement of the laboratory support and Library Resources 2.9 Cost estimate of the programme and the provisions 2.10 Quality assurance mechanism and expected programme outcomes APPENDIX-I: Detailed Programme structure & syllabus APPENDIX-II: Guidelines for Research Project/Dissertation